lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 The laws of behaviour of a structure is then just the collection of the transitions it can make.

+Looking back at our definitions Abstraction, we can see that laws are a direct result of it.

 "Proof by calculation is one way to connect the problem specification with the program solution." – Paul Hudak